Scaling & Root Planing

 The initial stage of treatment for periodontal disease is usually a thorough cleaning that may include scaling or root planing.
 The objective of these non-surgical procedures is to remove etiologic agents such as dental plaque and tartar, or calculus, which cause gingival inflammation and disease.
 Scaling and root planing can be used as a stand-alone treatment or a preventative measure.
 They are commonly performed in cases of gingivitis and moderate to severe periodontal disease.

 What do the procedures entail?

-After a thorough examination of the mouth, which may include taking X-rays, and depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of the periodontitis, Dr. Yamaoka may recommend scaling and root planing.
+After a thorough examination of the mouth, which may include taking X-rays, and depending on the condition of the gums, the amount of tartar present, the depth of the pockets, and the progression of the periodontitis, Dr. Yamaoka or Dr. Park may recommend scaling and root planing.
 In some cases, a local anesthetic may be used during the procedure.

 When scaling is performed, calculus and plaque that attaches to the tooth surfaces are removed.
 The process especially targets the area above the gum line, along the root.
 Scaling is performed with a special dental tool called an ultrasonic scaling tool in addition to hand instruments for the gentle removal of these deposits.

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins, and tartar.
 The root of the tooth is smoothed, which promotes healing and also helps prevent bacteria from easily colonizing in the future.

 Antibiotics or irrigation with anti-microbials (chemical agents or mouth rinses) may be recommended to help control the growth of bacteria that create toxins and cause periodontitis.
 In some cases, Drs.
 Yamaoka or Park may place apply an antibiotic locally into the periodontal pockets after scaling and root planing.
 This may be done to control infection and encourage normal healing.